uit-no-old/elixir-excelerate/meta-pipe.md

 6. Same as Step 6 above

 Notes:
--We do not initially support ENA deposit, nor selection of META-pipe.
+* We do not initially support ENA deposit, nor selection of META-pipe.
 Instead the data must be submitted throught the META-pipe GUI.
--We do not initially allow tools selection.
+* We do not initially allow tools selection.
 Instead the default META-pipe is run.

 For analysis of a subset of previously submitted data:
 1. The user selects subsets of previouslt submitted data.
 The supported subsets are: **???**